shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

     Pre-release versions may introduce incompatible changes and can be used to try out the new functions and changes.
     Pre-release version format is `MAJOR.MINOR.PATCH-<alpha|beta|rc><n>`, eg. `7.0.0-beta5`.

-### Current Release Plan
-Currently, `7.3` and `9.1` versions are supported, i.e. we are releasing patch versions for them on a regular basis.

-To be able to develop and improve Shopsys Framework we plan to release `MAJOR` version approximately once a year, for more details please see our [Roadmap](https://www.shopsys.com/product-roadmap/).

 ## The BC Promise in Detail
 Shopsys Framework is built on the shoulders of giants so we've based our BC promise on the [**Symfony Backward Compatibility Promise**](https://symfony.com/doc/3.4/contributing/code/bc.html).
 Exceptions from adhering to Symfony's promise and clarifications for non-PHP source codes can be found below.